 - (a) Generally.
 No person shall occupy as owner-occupant or shall let to another for occupancy any dwelling, dwelling unit, or rooming unit which does not comply with the minimum standards for space and occupancy in this section.
 Any motel, hotel, guest cottage, cabin, sporting camp or similar facility must comply with these space and occupancy standards when an occupant stays in one or more units for a continuous period in excess of 30 days. - (b) Dwelling and rooming units.
 Every dwelling, dwelling unit and rooming unit shall contain at least 200 square feet of floor area of habitable space for the first occupant and at least 150 square feet of additional area of habitable space for each additional occupant.
-A child under the age of one shall not be counted as an occupant for the purposes of this section.

-(c) Students traveling with a J-1 cultural exchange work visa, clubs, dormitories, sorority and fraternity houses INTERNATIONAL GUEST WORKER shall comply with the following from April 1 through November 1, WITHIN EXISTING STRUCTURES Where sleeping quarters are furnished for persons in a club, dormitory or sorority or fraternity house or students traveling with a J-1 cultural exchange work visa, the number of occupants in any habitable room occupied for sleeping purposes shall be limited to the number determined on the basis of the floor area, in square feet, of the habitable space divided by 75 square feet per occupant.

-Every dwelling unit shall contain habitable space of at least a kitchen, or kitchenette, bathroom, and living room of not less than 120 square feet of habitable area
+A child under the age of one shall not be counted as an occupant for the purposes of this section. - (c) Temporary seasonal housing.
+Students traveling with a J-1 cultural exchange work visa, clubs, dormitories, sorority and fraternity houses.
+Where sleeping quarters are furnished within existing structures between April 1 and October 31 for persons in a club, dormitory or sorority or fraternity house or students traveling with a J-1 cultural exchange work visa the number of occupants in any habitable room occupied for sleeping purposes shall be limited to the number determined on the basis of the floor area, in square feet, of the habitable space divided by 75 square feet per occupant temporary seasonal workers, every room occupied for sleeping purposes by one person shall contain at least 70 square feet of floor space, every room occupied for sleeping purposes by more than one person shall contain at least 50 square feet of floor space for each occupant thereof, and the dwelling unit shall include a kitchen or kitchenette, a bathroom, and a living room of not less than 120 square feet of gross floor area. - (d) Posting of notice of permitted occupancy.
+Notice shall be posted in each unit offered for rent stating the maximum number of occupants allowed under this article. - (e) Notice of permitted occupancy required.
+When a person lets to another for occupancy any dwelling, dwelling unit, or rooming unit, he shall notify the occupant in writing of the maximum number of persons permitted to occupy the premises by this section.